Dating – Just getting to know each other but you know you have other options as well

 11. You don’t need to go public with it

 You and your partner can befriend each other on social media and tag each other in memes.
-A friendly chat on social media is harmless, but uploading a story AND a post with this person in the first few weeks might just scare them away.
+A friendly chat on social media is harmless, but uploading a story AND a post with this person within the first few weeks might just scare them away.
 Don’t forget that at the end of the day, you’re exclusively dating but not in a relationship.

 12. Reminder: Exclusive dating is not a relationship